 Cancer.
 Alzheimer’s.
 Even suicide risk.
 The clues to preventing these and other conditions could be found in our DNA—and these scientists are at the forefront of promising new genetic data research to uncover them.

 What if there was a way to figure out exactly who is likely to develop a certain disease, and what drives the development of it, before the disease even manifests?
 And then, what if we could target treatments to prevent it from ever happening?

 It may sound like a far-off goal, but this kind of research is in the works right now at Janssen Research & Development, part of the Janssen Pharmaceutical Companies of Johnson & Johnson.

 And it’s all centered around studying a person’s genes and DNA—the components that make up what we know as a human genome.

 Through a few key partnerships—including, most recently, the UK Biobank Whole Genome Sequencing project, the largest human genome sequencing project in the world—Janssen scientists are developing genomics to not only help spur new treatment options but also increase understanding and awareness around certain diseases.
 They’re doing it by first sequencing the DNA of many people’s genomes—that is, using technology to identify every single component that makes up each individual’s genome.

-As a promising new year of innovation kicks off, we spoke to these scientific pioneers to see how their work harnessing the human genome has the potential to change how we approach disease prevention—and help shed light on why some people may develop certain diseases but others may not.
+We spoke to these scientific pioneers to see how their work harnessing the human genome has the potential to change how we approach disease prevention—and help shed light on why some people may develop certain diseases but others may not.